 The ZEISS Vision Science Lab at the University of Tübingen in Germany carries out fundamental research into vision

-Over 200 million people wear ZEISS eyeglass lenses worldwide – a number which is increasing by the second.
-ZEISS produces individualized eyeglass lenses capable of correcting numerous visual defects.
-To do this, it draws on the expertise it has built up over its 160 year history, as well as by tapping into countless patents and product innovations and over 100 years of experience as a pioneer in eye care and ophthalmology.
-Numerous parameters are taken into account to enhance visual acuity, contrast and color vision, UV protection and visual quality at twilight, at night and in challenging environmental conditions.
-The i.Profiler® from ZEISS uses wavefront technology to generate an objective, personalized profile of the human eye.
-This data is then used to produce individually optimized ZEISS eyeglass lenses.
+Over 200 million people wear ZEISS spectacle lenses worldwide – a number which is increasing by the second.
+ZEISS produces individualised spectacle lenses capable of correcting numerous visual defects.
+To do this, it draws on the expertise it has built up over its 160 year history, as well as tapping into countless patents and product innovations and over 100 years experience as a pioneer in eye care and ophthalmology.
+Numerous parameters are taken into account to enhance visual acuity, contrast and colour vision, UV protection and visual quality at twilight, at night and in challenging environmental conditions.
+The i.Profiler® from ZEISS uses wavefront technology to generate an objective, personalised profile of the human eye.
+This data is then used to produce individually optimised ZEISS spectacle lenses.

 ZEISS aims higher

 However, the way in which our brains process the complex interactions between light waves, eye and spectacle lenses is not yet fully understood.
 ZEISS firmly believes that a deeper understanding of how images are processed on the retina in the brain, and how complex vision defects occur between the crystalline lens and the retina, will lead to significant advances in the treatment of visual defects and poor vision.
 The ZEISS Vision Science Lab Team works on these kinds of fundamental issues at the interface between basic research and industry applications.